Subscribe to our weekly e-newsletter Newsbite for updates on our regular program of courses, events and writing groups.

 Allsorts Writing Group

-We are a diverse and vibrant group of writers who like to support each other to improve our writing.
-We meet each month, each of us submitting up to 2000 words of writing for positive and constructive critique in a workshop situation.
-We are open to all genres of work and encourage supportive feedback in an encouraging atmosphere.
-Prospective members should contact the Allsorts convenor via Writing NSW to find out more about how we work.
-Our application form is available here.
+We are a diverse and vibrant group of writers who aim to support each other to improve our writing.
+We meet the first Wednesday of each month, each of us submitting up to 2000 words of writing for positive and constructive critique in a workshop situation.
+We are open to various genres of work and encourage supportive feedback in an encouraging atmosphere.
+Prospective members should contact the Allsorts convenor to find out more about how we work and to get an application form.

 Bello Bards